abelli85/nvelocity/README.md

 ```

-The default nvelocity.properties can be put under your project and loading at runtime.
+### The default nvelocity.properties can be put under your project and loading at runtime. ###
+It's almost same as the file 'nvelocity.properties' in NVelocity/Runtime/Defaults/nvelocity.properties,
+besides 'input.encoding' & 'output.encoding' are changed to 'UTF-8', this change works in any country then;
+and 'resource.loader' is appended with 'string', which make string-template can be loaded via resource in
+silverlight.

 ```INI